-While there are so many attractions in Buenos Aires not to be missed, our time in Argentina would not be complete without visiting the luscious countryside.
+While there are so many attractions in Buenos Aires not to be missed, our time in Argentina would not be complete without visiting the luscious ranches on the countryside near Buenos Aires.

-The best option is to visit a estancia or ranch to experience the gaucho life.
+The best option is to plan a day trip from Buenos Aires to visit a estancia or ranch to experience the gaucho life.
 A gaucho is a skilled horseman who becomes one with his horse through the practice of gentle horse whispering.

-How to experience a Gaucho Day in Buenos Aires:
+How to experience a Gaucho tour in Buenos Aires:

 We took the full day Gaucho Party tour with Signature Tours.
 The tour began at 8AM with a pickup from our hotel in a minivan with just one other couple and the tour guide.
 Our guide, Pablo is the most energetic tour guide we have ever had.